 6. Has class scheduling changed for the spring?

-We will be using the time block system again for the spring, but with some changes based on what we learned this fall.
+We are using the time block system again for the spring, but with some changes based on what we learned this fall.
 The spring 2021 timeblock schedule is available here.

-7. Will the College try to offer more synchronous, rather than asynchronous, classes this spring?
+7. Is the College offering more synchronous, rather than asynchronous, classes this spring?

-All online courses will include a combination of both synchronous and asynchronous activities.
+All online courses include a combination of both synchronous and asynchronous activities.

 8. What is Bowdoin doing to gauge the difficulty of students’ online workload?